sushant097/daily-dev-journal/README.md

 > “Small, consistent progress compounds into mastery.”
 > This journal keeps me accountable — every line of code, every video watched, every concept explored adds to a broader journey of becoming a more thoughtful engineer.

----

-### 🧾 License

-This journal and sample automation code are shared for **learning and personal growth**.
-Feel free to reference, fork, or adapt — but always keep learning forward. ✨